Ay dynasty: History

 The Ay clan was one of the major hill-chiefs (or the Vels) of early historic south India.
 Members of the Ay family – of the Podiyil Hills or the Aykudi – were related to the early historic Cheras of central Kerala/western Tamil Nadu.
 In ancient Tamil literature, they are represented as falling under the influence of the Pandyas at certain times and under the Chera sphere of control at others.
 Towards the close of the early historic period, Pandya supremacy might have extended to the Ay territory (through it is likely that the Ay gained their independence during the Kalabhra period).

 Ay chieftains of early historic south India

-A number of Ay (the Ay-vels) chiefs such as Andiran, Titiyan and Atiyan are mentioned in the early Tamil poems.
-These rulers were renowned for their possession of numerous elephants, their control over the mountainous marches of the southernmost section of the Western Ghats, including the prominent Podiyil Hill, as well as their palaces, chariots, and horses.
+A number of Ay (Ay-Vel) chiefs — such as Andiran, Titiyan, and Atiyan — are mentioned in the early Tamil poems (the Sangam Collection)..These rulers were renowned for their possession of numerous elephants, their palaces, chariots, and horses, and for their control over the mountainous marches of the southernmost section of the Western Ghats, including the prominent Podiyil Hill.